 โ€œIn the aftermath of these murders, which traumatized many people, elected leaders must bring community together and make all of our residents feel safe and respected,โ€ Gioia wrote. โ€œMayor Martinezโ€™s posts did the opposite, fueling divisiveness, and contributing to feelings of unsafety and vulnerability.โ€

-Gioia also said the city council should censure Martinez at the first council meeting of 2026 (set for Jan.
-6) and said he should make a public apology at that meeting that โ€œdemonstrates he understands how his actions and words hurt and harmed others.โ€
+Gioia also said the city council should censure Martinez at the first council meeting of 2026 and said he should make a public apology at that meeting that โ€œdemonstrates he understands how his actions and words hurt and harmed others.โ€

-Richmondside reached out to Districts 3 and 4 council members Doria Robinson and Soheila Bana but did not hear back by publication.
+Richmondside reached out to Districts 3 and 4 council members Doria Robinson and Soheila Bana but did not hear back by publication time.

 Candidates eyeing council seats in 2026 share their opinions